 Director of UX

 In 2014, Neustar launched a major initiative to consolidate and coordinate a group of disparate companies and technologies they had acquired over the course of a few years.
-This consolidated experience was envisioned as a Bloomberg terminal for marketing targeting and analytics.
+This consolidated experience was envisioned as a Bloomberg terminal for marketing analytics.

 Below are some key artifacts of this work and two PDF downloads.
 These represent my initial thoughts on the project and were used to promote discussion and build consensus.
 A large portion of these concepts made their way into the product experience.

 Means and Ends

 Project Blueprint was an exploration of how a unified experience might be architected: creating a platform that would marry several products, knit them into a single cohesive workflow and adapt to the needs of different user types and roles.

 This wire illustrates a new user to the system who was in a junior position and tactically tasked.
 It's components are broken down and described in detail below.

 Patterns in the Data

-One of the facets of successful software is the ability to recommend next steps based on system/user status.
-The thought here was to elevate the passive, user-maintained 'to-do' list into an intelligently curated 'next steps' based on workflow progress, the state of campaigns, and recommendations kicked off by optimization algorithms.
+We designed our experience to be able to recommend next steps based on system/user status.
+The thought here was to elevate the passive, user-maintained 'to-do' list into an intelligently curated 'next steps' based on workflow progress, state of campaigns, and opportunities for campaign improvement identified by optimization algorithms.

 The original experience was broken into functions and then objects.
 What we found was that most users wanted to step into an object space (e.g., an ad campaign or audience they'd built) and then into functions (editing, monitoring).

 One of the key goals of PlatformOne was to be able to serve different roles from a common interface.
 An experience could differ across a complex workflow (left to right) but also the view into that workflow could change depending on role (from Jr. analysts to CMOs, from the tactical to the purely strategic.)